pengu2004/pengu2004/README.md

-An **aspiring Machine Learning enthusiast** with a passion for building **self-reliant systems** that can learn, adapt, and operate autonomously.
+Just a person trying to learn, break and make.